 Veronica, I thank you, for kicking the sh** out of me!

 Every once and a while, you need somebody to tell you like it is.
 After getting screwed over, Billy drank himself stupid and gave up on his quest to graduate high school.
-It took an actual ass-kicking by his first grade teacher, Ms. Veronica Vaughn, to realize that he wasn’t living up to his potential.
+It took an actual ass-kicking by his first grade teacher, Ms. Lippy, to realize that he wasn’t living up to his potential.
 Billy pulled his head out of his ass, stepped up his game, and ended up winning the competition.

 I had a good friend last year who was overweight and had recently lost his job.
 This is one of my best friends and favorite people on the planet, so when he had started getting down on himself for everything that had gone wrong, I gave him a virtual kick in the ass and told him that he wasn’t living up to his potential.
 Of course, I only did this because I knew he could handle it, and it was exactly what he needed to hear.